Ivan the Terrible (1945 film): Religion

+Yuri Tsivian compared Ivan's "death" scene to Hans Holbein the Younger's depiction of the Dead Christ.

-At the time that Ivan the Terrible was being produced, the Soviet government was softening its anti-religious policy in order to gain support from the Russian Orthodox Church for the war against Nazi Germany.
+At the time that Ivan the Terrible was being produced, the Soviet government was softening its anti-religious policy to gain support from the Russian Orthodox Church for the war against Nazi Germany.
 Ivan the Terribles stance on religion, in contrast, is negative.
-While Soviet historians ignored religion in the life of Ivan IV or, in the case of Robert Wipper, describe the Church as an ally of Ivan IV, Eisenstein depicts the church as traitorous, and as a power that supports tradition and the interest of the boyars.
-Historian Charles J. Halperin argues that the portrayal of Philip, who was canonized by the Church, as a scheming boyar, is particularly hostile towards the Church.
+Soviet historians ignored religion in the life of Ivan or, in the case of Robert Wipper, describe the Church as an ally of Ivan, but Eisenstein depicts the Church as traitorous, and as a power that supports tradition and the interest of the boyars.
+Historian Charles J. Halperin argued that the portrayal of Philip, who was canonized by the Church, as a scheming boyar, is particularly hostile towards the Church.

 Religious imagery and allusions, such as icons, appear in nearly every scene, and are used to comment on the nature of the characters.
-Eisenstein tasked the makeup artist, Vasily Goriunov, with making Ivan resemble Nebuchadnezzar, Judas, Mephistopheles, and Jesus Christ at different points.
-During the film, Ivan watches a play about Shadrach, Meshach, and Abednego, a biblical story that ends with an angel saving the three boys from the flames, and the tyrant Nebuchadnezzar recognizing his folly and repenting.
-In the film, the model of the angel falls into the flames, and Ivan does not repent or change.
+Eisenstein tasked the makeup artist, Vasily Goriunov, with making Ivan resemble Nebuchadnezzar, Judas, Mephistopheles and Jesus Christ throughout the film.
+During the film, Ivan watches a play about Shadrach, Meshach and Abednego, a biblical story that ends with the tyrant Nebuchadnezzar recognizing his folly, repenting and submitting to God.
+In contrast, Ivan does not repent or change; instead of submitting to God, he asserts himself as a God.

-The film is replete with comparisons of Ivan to Christ.
-Yuri Tsivian writes that Ivan in the scene of his near-death resembles Hans Holbein's Dead Christ, and compares a scene where Anastasia holds his foot to Renaissance depictions of Mary Magdalene mourning Christ.
-Neuberger compares the scene where Ivan holds his dying mother to the Virgin Mary holding Christ.
-Daniil Lyakhovich, writing for Iskusstvo Kino, compares him to an Antichrist figure.
-While Christ sacrifices himself to perform God's will, Ivan sacrifices his country to assert his own will, independent from God.
-He ultimately builds a world where he takes the place of God and goes against the morals of his religion.
+The film is replete with comparisons of Ivan to Christ in particular.
+Film historian Yuri Tsivian wrote that Ivan in the scene of his near-death resembles Hans Holbein the Younger's Dead Christ, and compared a scene where Anastasia holds his foot to Renaissance depictions of Mary Magdalene mourning Christ.
+Neuberger compared the scene where Ivan and his dying mother hold each other to the Virgin Mary holding Christ.
+Director Slava Tsukerman, in his article for film magazine Iskusstvo Kino, observed that Ivan says "Let this cup pass me by", quoting Christ's words from the Agony in the Garden.
+Of the three characters in the film associated with the cup (itself a symbol of death), Ivan survives, but Anastasia and Vladimir do not.

+Daniil Lyakhovich, also writing for Iskusstvo Kino, compared him to an Antichrist figure, stating that Christ sacrifices himself to perform God's will, whereas Ivan sacrifices his country to assert his own will, independent from God, and that he ultimately builds a world where he takes the place of God and goes against the morals of his religion.
+Film historian Naum Kleiman commented that the actions of Ivan were those of a secular ruler trying to replace God; Neuberger wrote that Ivan is "Lucifer, still needing to rise again, still wanting to be God."